jupvfranco/onnxruntime/tools/op_profiler/README.md

   - https://docs.nvidia.com/cuda/profiler-users-guide/index.html#focusing-profiling
 * Try the tool with a model running with more than one mpi rank.
 In theory, this should work file, because each process will generate an independent .prof file.
 * This is assuming execution with Sequential Executor.
 What happens when using the Parallel executor?
+* Will this work well with multi-stream execution?